-The interpretation is taken to be what the historian says in the given extract, the nature of the claims made and the conclusions drawn.
+For the purposes of marking, the interpretation is taken to be what the historian says in the given extract, the nature of the claims made and the conclusions drawn.
+It is not what the extract says: it is what you can infer from the extract.
 The approach is seen as what the historian brings to their study of the topic, what they are interested in, the questions s/he asks, the methods they use.
-There is a close relationship between the interpretation and the approach, since the former emerges from the latter.
-Marking will not insist on any rigid distinctions between the two.
+There is a close interrelationship between the interpretation and the approach, since the former emerges from the latter, and marking will not insist on any rigid distinctions between the two.
 Marks will be awarded according to the following criteria.
 Markers will be instructed first to determine the level an answer reaches in relation to AO2(b), and to award a mark accordingly.
 In general, the mark subsequently awarded in relation to AO1(a) will be in the same level, since the ability to recall, select and deploy relevant historical material will be central to any effective analysis and evaluation of the interpretation.
 However, in exceptional cases, generally where answers lack effective contextual support, markers will have the discretion to award marks in different levels for the two assessment objectives.

 AO2(b) Analyse and evaluate, in relation to historical context, how aspects of the past have been interpreted and represented in different ways Marks Level 5 Demonstrates a complete understanding of the interpretation and of the approach(es) used by the historian in reaching this interpretation.
-Explains the interpretation / approach(es) using detailed and accurate references both to the extract and to historical context.
+Explains the interpretation/approach(es) using detailed and accurate references both to the extract and to historical context.
 17-20 Level 4 Demonstrates a sound understanding of the interpretation and of the approach(es) used by the historian in reaching this interpretation.
-Explains the interpretation / approach(es) using the extract and historical context.
+Explains the interpretation/approach(es) using the extract and historical context.
 13-16 Level 3 Demonstrates understanding of aspects of the interpretation.
 Explains points made using the extract and historical context.
 9-12 Level 2 Summarises the main points in the extract.
 Demonstrates some understanding of the historical context.
 5-8 Level 1 Writes about some aspects of the extract.
 Includes some accurate factual references to the context.
 1-4 Level 0 Response contains no relevant discussion.
 0